develax/RazorExpress/README.md

 });
 ```

-The **index.raz** view-template is pretty much the same as in the previous example except we have to add some basic HTML markup.
-Notice that the file has **'.raz'** extension which every Razor view template file must have.
+**index.raz** file is just a *view-template* which is pretty much the same as in the previous example except we have to add some basic HTML markup.
+We put this file into the *"views"* folder which is a default folder for the Express app.
+Notice that the file has **'.raz'** extension which every Razor *view* file must have.
 ```HTML+Razor
 <!DOCTYPE html>
 <html>